samousavih/samousavih.github.io/_posts/2023-10-22-partial-applications-in-python.md

 ```

 # Other findings which wasn't mentioned here
 The above examples were only a few among many others.
 Other interesting cases I found were [Tensorflow](https://github.com/tensorflow/tensorflow/tree/master), [pytorch](https://github.com/pytorch/pytorch/blob/e66ec5843f6cc203de5570059794a3ae14dab4ae/torch/profiler/_utils.py#L24), [saleor](https://github.com/saleor/saleor/blob/d69bb446eff47a767903bdbe840b7db25532b3b0/saleor/discount/models.py#L133), and  [Home Assist](https://github.com/home-assistant/core/blob/a8148cea65454b79b44ab1c7da15d9b57d39f805/homeassistant/components/dsmr/sensor.py#L589).
 I have avoided adding them here as the article would be too long.
-Feel free to explore them yourself.
+Feel free to explore them by yourself.

 # Conclusion
 After searching Github I couldn't find many use cases of partial application for dependency injection.
 So I don't think using the technique in that specific way in Python community is common.

 It is however, difficult to categorise the common cases.
-Each of the examples before are utilising partial application to resolve a unique and interesting problem, resilience, pre-configurations, function optimisations, etc. Additionally, categorisations, somehow, takes the fun out of it and diminishes the joy of learning.
+Each of the examples before, are utilising partial application to resolve a unique and interesting problem, resilience, pre-configuration, function optimisation, etc. Additionally, categorisations, somehow, takes the fun out of it and diminishes the joy of learning.
 As an example, someone can say what all of the above cases have in common is pre-configuration of operations without execution or separating the definition of certain operations from their execution, well, maybe.

 Another point is, we should always double check what we think makes sense with an outside view.
 I thought it makes perfect sense to use partial application for dependency injection in a Python context.
 But after looking, my findings were different.

-It is also ridiculous to know despite the richness of freely available source code on Github, how limited the search capability is.
+It is also ridiculous to know despite the abundance and richness of freely available source code on Github, how limited the search capability is.
 It is only [released in early 2023](https://github.blog/changelog/2023-05-08-the-new-code-search-and-code-view-is-now-generally-available/) that you can use regular expressions to do a code search.
 I wish if I could type "find me top 100 popular Python repositories in Github which utilising partial function application as part of their core solution".
 We should wait and see how [semantic code search](https://en.wikipedia.org/wiki/Semantic_search) would evolve.
 Hopefully the recent development in [LLMs](https://en.wikipedia.org/wiki/Large_language_model) speed that up.